irsyadramadhan/recipe-app-backend/README.md

-# be-recipe-app
+# recipe-app

-Backend application that provides resources for the recipe-app and the recipe-app-mobile.
+Backend application that provides resources for the recipe-app and the recipe-mobile.

 ## Tech Stack
 - Node JS